beckpull/fitFusion/README.md

 ## About The Project

-The FitFusion project is a collaborative effort among five passionate individuals from Denver University who share a common goal of creating a comprehensive fitness tracking application.
+The FitFusion project is a collaborative effort among five passionate individuals from University of Denver who share a common goal of creating a comprehensive fitness tracking application.
 Named FitFusion, this app aims to revolutionize the way users approach their fitness routines by providing a seamless and personalized experience.

 ### Overview: